-Although the African-American student population at Tufts declined throughout the 1980s, African-American students remained quite active in campus affairs.
-Through the African-American Society and the African-American Center, they established the African-American Dance Troupe, the Third Day Gospel Choir and the Black Outreach Program.
-African-American students established the Onyx, a literary magazine, and served as writers and editors for both The Tufts Daily and The Observer.
-From the late 1980s through the mid-1990s, black students wrote “The Other Side” column in the Daily in which they commented on campus race relations; in particular, their columns concerned themselves with issues such as admission of black students, the existence of “black tables” in dining halls, and the programming of Culture houses.
-Members of the African-American Society cooperated with other campus organizations in sponsoring the Third World Conference on Africa, a teach-in on the impact of the Reagan Presidency, the Benefit Concert for World Hunger, the Black-Jewish Coalition and an International Feast.
+Although the Black student population at Tufts declined throughout the 1980s, the community remained quite active in campus affairs.
+Through the African-American Society and the African-American Center, they established the African-American Dance Troupe, the Third Day Gospel Choir, and the Black Outreach Program.
+Black students established Onyx, a literary magazine, and served as writers and editors for both The Tufts Daily and The Observer.
+From the late 1980s through the mid-1990s, Black students wrote “The Other Side” column in the Daily in which they commented on campus race relations; in particular, their columns concerned themselves with issues such as admission of Black students, the existence of “Black tables” in dining halls, and the programming of Culture houses.
+Members of the African-American Society collaborated with other campus organizations in sponsoring the Third World Conference on Africa, a teach-in on the impact of the Reagan Presidency, the Benefit Concert for World Hunger, the Black-Jewish Coalition, and an International Feast.

-In addition, black students were active in such campus productions as “Jesus Christ, Superstar,” “Godspell,” “Pippin" and the highly acclaimed 1986 production of “The Wiz,” directed by Audrey Davis and choreographed by Iris Carter J88.
-During the late 1980s and early 1990s, Robert O'Hara and Heather Simms (two recent Tufts alumni who are currently pursuing careers in the theater) reintroduced black drama productions to the campus.
+In addition, Black students were active in such campus productions as “Jesus Christ, Superstar,” “Godspell,” “Pippin,” and the highly acclaimed 1986 production of “The Wiz,” directed by Audrey Davis J88 and choreographed by Iris Carter J88.
+During the late 1980s and early 1990s, Robert O'Hara A92 and Heather Simms J92 reintroduced Black drama productions to the campus.
 Over their Tufts years, both O'Hara and Simms brought distinction to themselves for their directing and starring in productions such as “T'Ain't Right,” “Trouble in Mind,” “Ain't Misbehavin',” “The Trip,” and “The Colored Museum.”
 Their legacy continues today with the work of the Black Theater Company.